 The Math Center is the main classroom for nearly all classes of pre-College level mathematics, including Pre-Algebra, Introductory Algebra, and Intermediate Algebra.

 Located in room C3045, you will find that the Math Center is a large classroom with dozens of computer workstations and many study tables.
-The Math Center will accommodae most every student schedule since it is open more than 60 hours each week, including most evenings and Saturday mornings, and is staffed each hour by at least one College Lab Assistant, at least one Mathematics faculty member, and a student tutor.
+The Math Center will accommodate most every student schedule since it is open more than 50 hours each week, including most evenings, and is staffed each hour by at least one College Lab Assistant, at least one Mathematics faculty member, and a student tutor.

 Each section of a Pre-Algebra, Introductory or Intermediate Algebra class is scheduled for two hours each week in the Math Center for students to work on mathematics topics independently or in groups, and with the tutors, lab assistants, and instructors.